geudde/attic-chest/pages/13.reference/01.porden/docs.md

 It brightens, and a hideous Gnome appears,
 Who thro' the gulf a bark ascending steers.
 Less black was Vulcan, at his ceaseless toil
-When Thetis found him in the Lemnian isle ;
+When Thetis found him in the Lemnian isle;
 Less gloomy Charon seem'd when he convey 'd,
 In his craz'd bark, the manes of the dead;
 His wrinkled brow with soot was cover'd o'er,
 His haggard cheeks a smile malignant wore;
 His eyes, unus'd to meet the light of day, 70

-Star'd wildly round, and seem'd to loath the ray ; Through his dark robes his naked arms appear'd,
+Star'd wildly round, and seem'd to loath the ray; Through his dark robes his naked arms appear'd,
 One held a torch, and one the vessel steer'd.